CM Punk: Best in the World. A very different offering from the WWE. |

 The real bright spot of this documentary is Punk's struggles in the WWE.
 Punk talks openly on this DVD about not receiving opportunities that others were receiving.
 Not only this, many of Punk's colleagues (namely Paul Heyman), consistently put-over the fact that Punk was incredibly gifted, yet didn't fit the "mold" of the normal WWE superstar, no matter how much hype he had.
 Heyman claims on the DVD that he constantly mentioned Punk to WWE brass and couldn't believe that the future main eventer was stuck in developmental.

-CM Punk claims he never felt comfortable as the World
+CM Punk claims he never felt comfortable as the World Heavyweight Champion as he was not the focal point of the company at that time. |

 As the DVD goes a long, Punk continues to promote wrestling but blasts the company for not promoting him as he felt he should have been.
 During Punk's initial runs of World Heavyweight Champion, he felt that he was a second fiddle to many of the other stars in the company and not a focal point like a champion should be.
 It was during his second run as World Heavyweight Champion that Punk claims Vince McMahon gave him a challenge to be a heel and Punk spoke with conviction about how this wasn't a challenge at all and he would be the most "over" star in the company.